New Reports Detail Expansive Russia Disinformation Scheme Targeting U.S.

 The second report was drawn up by researchers with the Computational Propaganda Project at Oxford University and the analytical firm Graphika.

-It says the IRA's activities targeting the U.S. began on Twitter in 2013, but quickly expanded to a broader effort that included activities on Facebook, Instagram, and YouTube, among others.
+It says the IRA's activities targeting the U.S. began on Twitter in 2013 but quickly expanded to a broader effort that included activities on Facebook, Instagram and YouTube, among others.

 The IRA's efforts, the report says, did not stop after it was called out for its interference in the 2016 election.
 And it notes that spikes in the IRA's advertising and organic activity match up with important dates in U.S. politics, crises and international events.

 Russian influence operatives not only sought to turn up the volume on political controversies online.
-They also, in some cases, helped organized rallies in the real world at which Americans turned up to protest in person.
+They also, in some cases, helped organize rallies in the real world at which Americans turned up to protest in person.